C.J. Abrams Preview, Player Props: Nationals vs. Dodgers

 C.J.
 Abrams At The Plate

+- Abrams has reached base via a hit in 82 games this year (of 131 played), and had multiple hits in 32 of those games.

+- In 12.2% of his games this season, he has gone deep, and 3% of his trips to the dish.

-- Abrams has an RBI in 36 of 130 games this season, with multiple RBI in 13 of them.
-He has also driven in three or more of his team's runs in four contests.
+- Abrams has had at least one RBI in 27.5% of his games this season (36 of 131), with two or more RBI 13 times (9.9%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.